Skip to main content

 "Diaries... but aren't those supposed to be private?"

-Yes, they certainly can be.
-But that's the point.
+Yes, they certainly can be; but that's the point.
 I'm not here to pretend like I have everything together.
 I'm here to show you the real side as the Lord continues to mold and shape me as a person.

 My Backstory